icon

 C:\users\yourusername\downloads\

-In order to install software on a university laptop with Windows 10, follow the process defined below:
+To install software on a university laptop with Windows, follow the process defined below:

 1. Right-click the setup file for the application to be installed